 A pulmonary embolism, if large enough, will create a complete barrier to incoming oxygen, cutting off the person’s oxygen supply.
 Death can occur in a few minutes.

-“One of the main risk factors for DVT is immobility,” says Steve Elias, MD, FACS, director of Center for Vein Disease and The Wound Healing Center at Englewood Hospital and Medical Center in Englewood, NJ.
+“One of the main risk factors for DVT is immobility,” says Steve Elias, MD, FACS, a vein specialist with Englewood Health in NJ.

 “If patients with spinal cord injury can’t move their legs, then the calf muscles can’t pump the blood back to the heart efficiently — and blood clots can develop.